GoodSSenDev/WPFMusicPlayer/README.md

 # WPFMusicPlayer

-Currently I'm busy with University exams and assignments for my SE(software engineering) course so I have to stop this project and start again after Nov 5 (stop point: I was understanding FFT (Fast Fourier Transform) so I can design my sound graph I will start again from this point(after NOV 5).
+Currently I'm busy with University exams and assignments for my SE(software engineering) course so I have to stop this project and start again after Nov 5 (stoping point: I learning how to use FFT (Fast Fourier Transform) so I can design my sound graphs, I will start again from this point(after NOV 5).

 ![](https://media.giphy.com/media/iIALHlnuXJOoDsKIme/giphy.gif)